lorrainescanlon/farmers-market-review/README.md

 ## Site Goals
 - To provide a platfrom where market goers can get useful information about their local markets.
-- To engage with users and enable them to review and rate their market expereince.
+- To engage with users and enable them to review and rate their market experience.
 - To encourage would be visitors to visit the market by sharing reviews and ratings.
 - Negative reviews might prompt market organisers and vendors to improve their service.
 - To provide a means for feedback for site users to encourage the sharing of information.

 ## UI/UX
-This website is aimed at people who have an interest in famers markets.
-It aims to encourage users to visit their local markets and help them to grow.
+This website is aimed at people who have an interest in farmers markets.
+Its objective is to encourage users to visit their local markets and help them to grow.

 - **Strategy**:
 The goal is to create a space where markets goers can get information about local markets and share reviews with others.